GabrielR-EIT/Nuclear-Pasta-The-Kardashev-Scale/README.md

 Resources needs (Resources needed suitable for our work, task and requirement needs, budget details, resource allocation, etc.)

+        To deliver our project, Nuclear Pasta will need access to computers, the internet (GitHub and EIT Online), and software.

+        The expectations of the client will be a website that describes Nuclear Pasta's product appropriately, with accurate and relevant information, and a professional overall design.
+They will expect the final product to be delivered by the given date (June 17, 2021).

 Risk register (description, likelihood, severity, resolve plan)